 - Pop back the head of the shower in place and pay special attention to make sure it doesn’t leak.
 If it leaks, secures it with Teflon tape to seal it completely.
 With, it will not fall out or slip.

 Does shower caddy keep falling?

-For those who aren’t fully convinced about rubber band solution and are looking for a more reliable solution, if you shower caddy keeps on falling there are two more option which you can explore.
+For those who aren’t fully convinced about the rubber band solution and are looking for a more reliable solution, if your shower caddy keeps on falling there are two more options that you can explore.